Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

 QUIC is a lot more than just something that uses UDP.
 Unlike UDP QUIC has support for congestion control algorithms like `BBR` and `CUBIC`, QUIC is also multipath friendly.
 And should offer better delivery than plain old UDP.

-Overall, I am still sceptical about the technology though, it will do fine for DNS but when personally testing HTTP/3 for mirror.albony.in, I found it consistently slower than HTTP/2 (TCP).
+Overall, I am still sceptical about the technology though, it will do fine for DNS but when personally testing HTTP/3 for [mirror.albony.in](https://mirror.albony.in/) which is a popular free software mirror in India, I found it consistently slower than HTTP/2 (TCP).
 TCP has gone through decades of optimisations, a lot of work has been put into making it better and it shows.
 I also found this research [paper](https://arxiv.org/pdf/2310.09423) pointing out the very same thing.

 I do think QUIC is the modern counterpart and *is* the future, with all the investments put into it.

 Anyway, we are getting off-topic!
 Back to DNS.
+<hr> </hr>

 The problem of probing exists in ADoQ as well.
 After-all these are proposed standards and support is very rare.